ptisma/k3s-cluster/add-ons/longhorn/README.md

 Longhorn creates a dedicated storage controller for each block device volume and synchronously replicates the volume across multiple replicas stored on multiple nodes.
 The storage controller and replicas are themselves orchestrated using Kubernetes.

+So in a nutshell dependency tree looks like this: Longhorn Manager -> Longhorn Engines -> Longhorn volume -> Kubernetes PV

 ### Longhorn's architecture on Kubernetes
 It's split in two parts: control plane and data plane.
 Control plane controls how data is stored, replicated, and managed across the nodes in the Kubernetes cluster.
 The data plane is responsible for the actual handling of data read/write operations.
 It provides the mechanism for storing, replicating, and serving the data to workloads in Kubernetes.

 Control plane is the Longhorn Manager pod, part of the daemon set, which runs on every node in the operator pattern fashion: it is responsible for creating and managing volumes in the Kubernetes cluster, and handles the API calls from the UI or the volume plugins for Kubernetes.

+The Longhorn Manager communicates with the Kubernetes API server to create a new Longhorn volume (CRD).
+Then the Longhorn Manager watches the API server’s response, and when it sees that the Kubernetes API server created a new Longhorn volume CR, the Longhorn Manager creates a new volume.

 Once the Longhorn Manager is asked to create the a volume, it creates a Longhorn Engine instance on the node the volume is attached to, and it creates a replica on each node where a replica will be placed.
 The Engine and replicas are part of the data plane.
+The Longhorn Engine always runs in the same node as the Pod that uses the Longhorn volume.

 The engine instance is responsible for managing the actual I/O to the volume.
 It doesn’t store data itself but rather coordinates the read/write operations across the replicas.